A Central Limit Theorem for Punctuated Equilibrium: A model for punctuated stabilizing selection

 \be

 \ee $\Upsilon^{(r,n)}$, $I^{(r,n)}$ and $J^{(r,n)}$ are realizations of the random variables $\Upsilon^{(n)}$, $I^{(n)}$ and $J^{(n)}$ when lineage $r$ is picked.
-A key difference that the phylogeny brings in is that the tip measurements are correlated through the tree structure.
+A key difference that the phylogeny brings in, is that the tip measurements are correlated through the tree structure.
 One can easily show that conditional on $\mathcal{Y}_{n}$, the covariance between traits belonging to tip species $r$ and $k$, $X_{r}^{(n)}$ and $X_{k}^{(n)}$ is

-\be \covariance{X_{r}^{(n)}}{X_{k}^{(n)} \vert \mathcal{Y}_{n}} = \frac{\sigma_{a}^{2}}{2\alpha}(e^{-2\alpha \tau^{(r,k,n)}} - e^{-2\alpha U^{(n)}}) + \sum\limits_{i=1}^{\upsilon^{(r,k,n)}}\sigma_{c,\mathrm{I}^{(r,k,n)}_{i}}^{2}J^{(r,k,n)}_{i} e^{-2\alpha (\tau^{(r,k,n)}+\ldots+T_{\mathrm{I}^{(r,k,n)}_{i}+1})}, \ee where $J^{(r,k,n)}$, $I^{(r,k,n)}$ correspond to the realization of random variables $J^{(n)}$, $I^{(n)}$ but reduced to the common part of lineages $r$ and $k$ while $\upsilon^{(r,k,n)}$, $\tau^{(r,k,n)}$ correspond to realizations of $\upsilon^{(n)}$, $\tau^{(n)}$ when the pair $(r,k)$ is picked.
+\be \covariance{X_{r}^{(n)}}{X_{k}^{(n)} \vert \mathcal{Y}_{n}} = \frac{\sigma_{a}^{2}}{2\alpha}(e^{-2\alpha \tau^{(r,k,n)}} - e^{-2\alpha U^{(n)}}) + \sum\limits_{i=1}^{\upsilon^{(r,k,n)}}\sigma_{c,\mathrm{I}^{(r,k,n)}_{i}}^{2}J^{(r,k,n)}_{i} e^{-2\alpha (\tau^{(r,k,n)}+\ldots+T_{\mathrm{I}^{(r,k,n)}_{i}+1})}, \ee where $J^{(r,k,n)}$, $I^{(r,k,n)}$ correspond to the realization of random variables $J^{(n)}$, $I^{(n)}$, but reduced to the common part of lineages $r$ and $k$, while $\upsilon^{(r,k,n)}$, $\tau^{(r,k,n)}$ correspond to realizations of $\upsilon^{(n)}$, $\tau^{(n)}$ when the pair $(r,k)$ is picked.
 We will call, the considered model the Yule--Ornstein--Uhlenbeck with jumps (YOUj) process.

 \begin{remark} Keeping the parameter $\theta$ constant on the tree is not as simplifying as it might seem.
 Varying $\theta$ models have been considered since the introduction of the OU process to phylogenetic methods (\citet{THan1997}).
-However, it can very often happen that the $\theta$ parameter is constant over whole clades, as these species share a common optimum.
+However, it can very often happen that the $\theta$ parameter is constant over whole clades, as these species share a common optimum due to some common discrete characteristic.
 Therefore, understanding the model's behaviour with a constant $\theta$ is a crucial first step.
-Furthermore if, constant $\theta$ clades are far enough apart one could think of them as independent samples and attempt to construct a test (based on normality of the species' averages) if jumps have a significant effect (compare Thms. \ref{thmCLTYOUjpsConst} and \ref{thmCLTYOUjpsae0}). \end{remark}
+Furthermore, if constant $\theta$ clades are apart far enough one could think of them as independent samples and attempt to construct a test (based on normality of the species' averages) if jumps have a significant effect (compare Thms. \ref{thmCLTYOUjpsConst} and \ref{thmCLTYOUjpsae0}).
+For this one would have to make the very difficult to biologically justify assumption of constant model parameters between clades.
+Though, one can imagine special situations where the levels of $\theta$ are connected to a discrete characteristic common to many clades, e.g. fresh water or seawater.
+On the other hand CLTs and other asymptotical results for changing model parameters and different levels of $\theta$ are an exciting future research direction. \end{remark}